Top 3 Net Lease REIT Picks Of April 2017

 Full Buy Thesis OLP (PRO article)

-Gramercy Property Trusts: An Overlooked Transformation
+Gramercy Property Trust: An Overlooked Transformation

-- Gramercy Property Trust is my favorite REIT for investing in industrial real estate due its high exposure to this particular property type, but opportunistic valuation.
+- Gramercy Property Trust is my favorite REIT for investing in industrial real estate due to its high exposure to this particular property type, but opportunistic valuation.

 - GPT currently trades at 12-13 times FFO while its industrial peer group sells for about 20 times FFO.

-- Its portfolio is today composed of approx. 70% industrial real estate and therefore deserves a multiple closer to its industrial peers.
+- Its portfolio is today comprised of approx. 70% industrial real estate and therefore deserves a multiple closer to its industrial peers.
 The large differential in valuation is caused by GPT's rapid portfolio transition, complex history, and lack of "pure-play" strategy.

 - The portfolio is well diversified by tenant, industry and geography mitigating investment risk.
 It is 98.5% leased with a remaining weighted average lease term of 7.6 years providing consistent and predictable cash flow.
 There are no significant maturities in the coming years.

 - GPT is conservatively financed with 38% Net Debt to Enterprise Value.
-It is less affected by interest rate movements as only 3% of its debt is floating rate and finally, it has an investment grade rating from all 3 major credit agencies: BBB Stable (Fitch), BBB- Stable (S&P), Baa3 Stable (Moody's).
+It is less affected by interest rate movements as only 3% of its debt is floating rate, and finally, it has an investment grade rating from all three major credit agencies: BBB Stable (Fitch), BBB- Stable (S&P), Baa3 Stable (Moody's).

 - Since 2012, GPT has strongly outperformed its peers following material changes at the REIT and a repositioning to industrial assets.
-GPT ranked #2 best performing Equity REIT in the US from July 2012 until January 2017, returning 214% compared to 64% for the triple net peer group.
+GPT ranked #2 best-performing equity REIT in the US from July 2012 until January 2017, returning 214% compared to 64% for the triple net peer group.

 - The 5.6% dividend yield is safe (low payout ratio) and expected to keep on growing.